 Tulamben in East Bali has drawn avid divers from the world over to this spectacular underwater site, with the USAT Liberty shipwreck as among its main attractions.
 The laidback and remote village of Tulamben is located in one of the farthest corners of the island, which features an arid overland terrain, much in contrast to the Read More...

 - Location: Tulamben, Kubu, Karangasem, East Bali

-Menjangan Island is part of the West Bali National Park.
+Part of the West Bali National Park, Menjangan Island offers great diving with its crystal-clear waters and calm currents.
 You can cross over to this small island by boat from the port of Labuhan Lalang near Pemuteran Beach in North Bali.
-The island spans approximately 3,800Ha, with savannahs home to the rare Javan rusa deer, locally known as ‘menjangan’ (Cervus timorensis) and which gave the island its name.
-Down at the coastline, calm waters and coral gardens teeming with marine life offer diving and snorkelling with excellent visibility year round.
+Coral gardens teeming with marine life offer diving and snorkelling with excellent visibility year-round.
+Visiting Read More...

 - Location: Dusun Pemuteran, Gerokgak, Buleleng, North Bali

 In 2012, the Nusa Dua Reef Foundation launched the Bali Underwater Cultural Park around 500 metres off the shores of Samuh Beach, just north of the Nusa Dua’s peninsula islands.
 Roughly in front of The Westin Resort Nusa Dua, the underwater park comprises a collection of 26 Bali culture-themed artificial reef sculptures at a depth of around 11 metres, such as Kecak dancers and the dance’s central characters, Rama and Shita, from the Hindu epic Ramayana.
 While it’s a little deep for snorkelers, they can easily view the site from the surface on clear days.